bennettslin/yearlings_bobtail_app/TEMP_TODO.md

 * Terminal punctuation in hyperlinks?
     * http://writingspaces.org/wwsg/punctuation-hyperlinks
 * Audit text.
+* Do not include terminal punctuation in italics.

 # TODO
 * Make turning off popups more obvious.
 (Wade brought this up.)